The Chicago Alliance is a branch of the National Alliance Against Racist and Political Repression

 NAARPR is a mass defense organization that defends the rights of Black people and all oppressed peoples to unite, organize and fight for freedom, justice and equality.
 We were founded in 1973 and our parent organization was National United Committees to Free Angela Davis and All Political Prisoners.
 Today we see the police occupation of communities and mass incarceration as the two greatest obstacles to our fight for democracy and liberation.

-Help us fight for power to the people! please consider making a reocurring monthly donation.
+Help us fight for power to the people!
+Please consider making a re-occurring monthly donation.

 Any amount helps!